 I love, love, love to read.
 The descriptions below are some of my most recent favorites.
-We have all of these in the library.
+We have most of these in the library or through the Soraapp.com.
 Please see me if you would like to check one out.

 Fire Keepers Daughter

 Daunis has known conflict her whole life.
 She is the 18 year-old, bi-racial daughter born in scandal.
 Her mother was a 16 year-old, wealthy, white teen, and her father was a Native American, want-to-be- hockey star from the nearby reservation.
 After infidelity on her father’s part after losing his career due to an accident, Daunis’ mother raises her as a single parent.

 Daunis has always felt like she doesn’t fit in; too pale for her Native American relatives, and too Native for her white relatives.
 Despite this, she still tries to be connected with her Native heritage and the tribe.

 She is weighed by down by the devastating loss of her Uncle David, a teacher, a meth death, and the stroke suffered by GrandMary, they say bad luck comes in threes, Daunis is sincerely hoping not.
 A gifted scientist, Daunis has put off going to the University of Michigan, and is instead intending to attend college locally with her lifelong best friend, Lily Chippeway, so that she can be there for her mother.
 That is until bad luck number three hits.
 After witnessing a murder Daunis becomes entangled in an FBI investigation.
 Daunis agrees to help their investigation hoping to put an end to all the drug-related deaths in her tribe.
 The mystery-thriller touches upon many serious and relevant issues while also including a romance subplot and with new guy, Jamie.